 Types of food stores: convenience stores, delicatessens, farmer’s markets, supermarkets, fast-food restaurants, and other restaurants

-Accessibility: private car, sidewalked streets, public transportation (light rail, bus, metro/subway)
+Accessibility: private car, streets with sidewalks, public transportation (light rail, bus, metro/subway)

 Time: hours of operation, proximity to schools/work, connectivity with public transit,